moabukar/tech-vault/README.md

 - What is a cache Hit?
 - What is a cache Miss?
 - Can you explain a caching workflow?
+- Explain why CDN availability may be a problem for using WebSockets?
+- What are some best practices for caching?

 ----

 - What is the CAP Theorem?
+- What is a Partition in CAP theorem?
+- What are A and P in CAP theorem and the difference between them?
+- Explain when CA is used and when CP is used?
 - Explain the difference between horizontal scaling and vertical scaling?
 - Difference between forward proxy and reverse proxy?
 - What is Load Balancing and how does it work?
 How does it relate to reverse proxies?
 - Name me some common load balancers
 - What is a microservice architecture and when would I consider using one?

+### :small_blue_diamond: API Design

+- What is an API?
+- What is REST?
+- What is a RESTful API?
+- What is a RESTful Web Service?
+- What is a RESTful Web API?
+- What is a RESTful Web Application?
+- What is API design?
+- What is API documentation?
+- What are the core components of a HTTP request?
+- What are the core components of a HTTP response?
+- What is a cached response?
+- What is the difference between a HTTP GET and POST request?
+- What is the difference between a HTTP PUT and PATCH request?
+- What is the difference between a HTTP 301 and 302 response?
+- What is the difference between a HTTP 401 and 403 response?
+- What is the difference between a HTTP 404 and 410 response?
+- What is the difference between a HTTP 500 and 503 response?
+- What is the difference between a HTTP 200 and 201 response?
+- What is payload?
+- What is a HTTP header?
+- What is a HTTP body?
+- Explain cache-control header?
+- Name some best practices for better RESTful API design?
+-

 ### :small_blue_diamond: Databases